PFC Lokomotiv Plovdiv: First relegation from the elite (1955–1960)

-Success Home and Abroad (1961–1984)
+Success home and abroad (1961–1984)

-After rejoining the elite (A RFG) in 1961, it took Lokomotiv seven years to reach the top three and get a medal in the 1968-69 season.
+After rejoining the elite (A RFG) in 1961, it took Lokomotiv seven years to reach the top three and get a medal in the 1968–69 season.

 Internationally, the team achieved success more quickly.
-In the 1964–65 season, Lokomotiv Plovdiv reached the third round of the Inter-Cities Fairs Cup, where after two draws with the Italian team Juventus, a third play-off match was chosen by UEFA to be played in Torino.
-The game ended with a narrow loss by Lokomotiv with a score of 2:1.
+In the 1964–65 season, Lokomotiv Plovdiv reached the third round of the Inter-Cities Fairs Cup, where after two draws with the Italian team Juventus, a third play-off match was chosen by UEFA to be played in Turin.
+The game ended with a narrow loss by Lokomotiv with a score of 2–1.

 Before reaching the third round, Lokomotiv had previously eliminated the Serbian FK Vojvodina and the Romanian FC Petrolul Ploieşti.
 Key players during this period include forward Gocho Vasilev, star midfielder Hristo Bonev, defender Ivan Boyadzhiev and goalkeeper Stancho Bonchev.

-In 1971, the team reached the domestic cup finals but again lost, this time to Levski Sofia with a score of 3:0.
+In 1971, the team reached the domestic cup finals but again lost, this time to Levski Sofia with a score of 3–0.

 In 1973, Lokomotiv won the A RFG silver medals, finishing the season with 43 points.
 In 1974, Lokomotiv finished the season in third place receiving the league bronze.
 The team was quite stable over the next few years and rarely under 6th place in the league table.
 Among the team's players was Hristo Bonev – considered by most Lokomotiv fans as the greatest player and one of the greatest Bulgarian-born players.

-In the 1979-80 season Lokomotiv Plovdiv was again relegated to Bulgaria's second football division, but took three seasons to earn back its place.
+In the 1979–80 season Lokomotiv Plovdiv was again relegated to Bulgaria's second football division, but took three seasons to earn back its place.

 While being in second division between 1981 and 1983, the team reached the finals in the Cup of the Soviet Army twice.
 On 12 June 1982 the team lost the domestic cup final for the sixth time.

 In 1982 the team acquired Lokomotiv Stadium, situated in Lauta Park near the city's newest district.
 It is part of a multi-sports complex also used by the club's other sports teams (such as volleyball, tennis and boxing).
 The inauguration event was scheduled for Monday 6 September 1982 with a match against Neftochimic Burgas (Lokomotiv prevailed 4–1).